 In fact, it’s one of the only language resources that promises to be free forever.

-Is Duolingo Plus Worth it?
+Is Super Duolingo Worth it?

 However, if you’d like to try it out, Duolingo is usually offering a free trial (14 days generally) so that you can decide whether you think it’s worth it or not.